Obiente/Cloud/apps/vps-gateway/README.md

 ### gRPC connection refused

-- Verify the service is listening on port 8080: `netstat -tlnp | grep 8080`
+- Verify the service is listening on port 1537: `netstat -tlnp | grep 1537`
-- Check firewall rules
+- Check firewall rules (port 1537 should be accessible from API instances)
+- Ensure DNAT is configured if using public IP access
 - Ensure the `x-api-secret` header matches `GATEWAY_API_SECRET`

 ## Production Deployment